KeyAuth/KeyAuth-Discord-Bot/README.md

 ###### Discord Developer Portal
 ```
 1. Go to Discord Developer Portal
-2. Click on your Discord Bot
+2. Create application
-3. Click on the "BOT" tab
+3. Click on the "BOT" tab and add bot.
-4. Turn on all these: PRESENCE INTENT, SERVER MEMBERS INTENT, MESSAGE CONTENT INTENT
+4. Go to OAuth2 Tab -> URL Generator
-5. Go to OAuth2 Tab -> URL Generator
+5. Add these Scopes: bot, application.commands
-6. Add these Scopes: bot, application.commands
+6. Add thse Bot Permissions: Adminstrator, Then copy Generated URL and authorize it.
-7. Add thse Bot Permissions: Adminstrator, Then copy Generated URL and authorize it.
+7. Add bot to server.
-8. Invite server of your choice.
+8. Do `/` to see bot's commands
 ```

 Enjoy